CobaldAnnotation/.github/profile/README.md

 (1) Russian news corpus: it includes more than 400 000 tokens and has the morphosyntax of the 'basic' UD model.

-The corpus page is ССЫЛКА, where a more detailed description of the corpus and the dataset itself are available.
+The corpus page is [here](https://github.com/CobaldAnnotation/CobaldRus), where a more detailed description of the corpus and the dataset itself are available.

 (2) English news corpus: it includes more than 150 000 tokens and has the morphosyntax of the Enhanced UD model.

-The corpus page is ССЫЛКА, where a more detailed description of the corpus and the dataset itself are available.
+The corpus page is [here](https://github.com/CobaldAnnotation/CobaldEng), where a more detailed description of the corpus and the dataset itself are available.